 Getting Answers to Your Workers’ Compensation Questions

-If you’ve recently been released to work in Atlanta, Georgia, you are welcome to call the workers’ compensation team at Bader Law Firm, LLC for a free consultation.
+If you’ve recently been released to work in Atlanta, Georgia, you are welcome to call the workers’ compensation team at Bader Scott Injury Lawyers for a free consultation.
 We stand up for injured workers’ rights and are here to answer any of your claims questions.
 Call us today at 678-562-5595.